But I thought it might be interesting to share what being nomadic and not really having a ‘home’ is like when a pandemic hits.

 But my biggest concern was something happening to someone I loved back home, and me not being there.
 After some deliberating, I realized that even if something did happen, I wouldn’t be able to visit at the hospital anyway.

 After talking to my aunt, mom, and dad about it (and also doing the embarrassing thing and posting about my dilemma in a digital nomad group on Facebook for others to weigh in on, LOL), I decided to stay.
 I’m extremely lucky as my hosts said I could stay as long as I wanted, so in the end, I figured that would be the best option for me.So I’m still here.
 And I’m so happy I stayed.
 I’m in the countryside, so my daily life really isn’t affected.
 The only difference is that I can’t travel anywhere on weekends, but I don’t mind so much to be honest.
-I’m pretty happy on the farm.
 There’s plenty to explore with almost no people in sight – only the occasional tractor driving by.
-I spend my time going for runs and walks around the woods and fields, helping out with the sheep and learning how to make cheese, growing vegetables, cooking and baking, working various freelance jobs online and on the blog, teaching, reading, writing, keeping up with friends and family back home, and just enjoying life with the people I’m with.
+I spend my time going for runs and walks around the woods and fields, cooking and baking, working various freelance jobs online and on the blog, teaching, reading, writing, keeping up with friends and family back home, and just enjoying life.

 Who knows what the future will hold.
 I’m still not sure if I’ll be able to go home anytime soon.
 I may end up having to extend my visa into the summertime (it sounds like most countries in the Schengen area are making it pretty easy to do so, which is nice).
 I may end up trying to hop over to a close non-Schengen country at the end of May to wait it out for another 3 months, like Croatia, if borders are open and it seems safe to travel.Of course, if I end up traveling to a nearby non-Schengen country or going home I’ll most certainly self-isolate for the recommended 14 day timespan.
 With how things are looking now I’m assuming my options will be pretty slim.
 Go back to the US if I can get a (reasonably priced) flight, or stay in Austria if I can’t.